Mellanox/docker-sriov-plugin/README.md

 **6.** Network Creation options list

-1. netdevice - parent network device to use for creating netdevice interfaces
+1. netdevice - PF/parent network device to use for creating netdevice interfaces
 2. mode - passthrough/sriov
 3. vlan - vlan offload to use for child netdevices
 4. privileged - indicating privileged network that can sniff packets, and modify L2 addresses